Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 ##### 7.3 Establishing Consensus Through Majority Voting

+To ensure consensus is reached for our test, the remaining eligible operators will now vote for the predefined winning weather status.

 Copy and paste the following code at the bottom of your test function:

 ```rust